MediaComem/docker-brownbag/README.md

 ### Create a swarm

+Connect to `vm1` as the root user.
+Run the following `docker swarm init` command to enable swarm mode on the Docker engine and create a swarm:

 ```bash
 root@vm1:~# docker swarm init --advertise-addr 192.168.50.4
 Swarm initialized: current node (s9klmcfzhn0j0qww2qjv2hkrs) is now a manager.